 Fields of cacao trees giving up their pods day after day.
-Freshly shucked seeds flowing into the coop on the back of moto taxis and money flowing out of my pockets at an alarming rate.
+Freshly shucked seeds flowing into the co-op on the back of moto-taxis and money flowing out of my pockets at an alarming rate.
 Stage 1 of the project includes a 4-ton pilot project.
 The two main species that we could, on this trip, isolate and export were the original yellow bean "Criollo" and the "Hibrido de la chakra" (Hibrid from the farm).
-The reason i put Criollo in quote marks is because we are yet to genetically identify the variety but we're know that most of the beans in the area are direct decedents of Nicefero's original plants.
+The reason I put Criollo in quotation marks is because we are yet to genetically identify the variety, but we know that most of the beans in the area are direct decedents of Nicefero's original plants.
 The other variety seems to be a clasic Trinitario or hybrid species that exists on the farm that is owned by Pacho's family.
-Pacho works in the coop and can carry a 100kg bag of beans like it's nothing but a thing.
-We set about a process for keeping the beans separate so that the product we would eventually import into the US would be consistent to the varieties we were targeting.
+Pacho works in the co-op and can carry a 100kg bag of beans like it's nothing but a thing.
+We set about a process for keeping the beans separate so that the product we would eventually import into the U.S. would be consistent to the varieties we were targeting.

 From the fermentation chamber to the drying area.
 Much of the intense sweat soaked labor and nervous rushed moments of dread are experienced in this phase of production.
-With little to no infrastructure most of the work is manual and with the regular jungle downpours scrambling to cover or bring in the drying beans can have a great impact on the quality of the finished product.
-Stage two will be all about covered drying tables and facility security so that the end of day bagging and securing in the coop building will no longer be the unnessecary task i consider it to be.
+With little to no infrastructure, most of the work is manual and with the regular jungle downpours, scrambling to cover or bring in the drying beans can have a great impact on the quality of the finished product.
+Stage 2 will be all about covered drying tables and facility security so that the end of day bagging and securing in the co-op building will no longer be the unnecessarily task I consider it to be.